-This course covers design and programming concepts using C#.
-Students will learn the fundamental skills required to design and develop object-oriented applications for the Web and Microsoft Windows by using Microsoft C# and the Microsoft Visual Studio .NET development environment Prerequisite: CS 111 or instructor permission ment, programming language, cloud computing, web application, or mobile application topic.
+This course highlights a new emerging software development, programming language, cloud computing, web application, or mobile application topic.
 In consultation with their Computer Science program advisor, students choose a specialized or in-depth programming related project and apply new and emerging computing and information technologies.
 Completed projects are presented and shared with fellow students.
 Prerequisite: CS 111 or instructor permission